 If It’s Our Right, It’s Their Right

 We seized our right to define ourselves and say it aloud.
 If we have that right, then anyone has that right.
-Rights are funny that way, being universal and all.
+Rights are funny that way, being universal and all – if it isn’t universal, you’re not exercising a right, you’re exercising your privilege.
 Some of those who follow after us will use our words, but mostly, they’re making their own just like we did.
 So here we are, feeling overlooked, forgotten, and frankly, some of us are whiny about it and want to use our past to exclude and limit other people in the present and future.
 I’m not on board with that.

 Isn’t This What We Wanted?